b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 **Type:**

 ..  topic:: Description
-	This label attribute is used to display Text on the element.
+	This label attribute is used to

 ..  note:: Not yet tested

-    ui.ComboBox({ 'ID': 'combo_1',  'ItemText': "OK" })
+    ui.ComboBox({ 'ID': 'combo_1',  'ItemText': 'test' })

 Editable